 Muscular dystrophy can occur at any age, but most likely, it will rear its ugly head in your younger years.
 It's more common in boys than in girls and shows itself in the form of poor posture, bone thinning, trouble walking, and loss of reflexes, among other symptoms.
 Surgery or medication may be prescribed to help sufferers deal with this condition.

 If you have insufficient sodium in your blood, it can also lead to muscle weakness, stiffening, and cramps.
 You can also experience confusion, irritability, and nausea.
 This condition can occur when you're dehydrated, which can be caused by certain medications or other conditions.
 Your doctor can help you feel better with an intravenous (IV) sodium solution and can help you figure out why this happened and how to prevent it in the future.

-Recommendation: If your muscle weakness and stiffness just won’t go away, see your doctor so you can figure out what’s going on and how to fix it.
+The Remedy Rx: If your muscle weakness and stiffness just won't go away, see your doctor so you can figure out what's going on and how to fix it.

 You're seeing spots

 Eye floaters can look like black or gray specks in your vision that move around as you try to look at them.
 These floaters become more common when you get older because your vitreous, a jelly-like substance in your eyes, becomes more fluid-like.
 Small fibers clasp together in this liquidy substance and they cast shadows in your retina, which look like these little floating specks.

 According to the Mayo Clinic, it's common to see an increase in eye floaters if you are:

 - Living with diabetic retinopathy.